m4c0/be-cpu/README.md

 ### BC - Compact and cheap

 This is will be smaller and containing less modules (or cheaper ones).
 All modules will be non-suitable for children under 4, because they will be tiny (1.35"/3.7cm wide).
 It provides building blocks to easily test high level architectures, while still being a good educational toy.

+The main bus will probably be done with card edges connecting to a `HSEC8-120-01-SM-DV-A` from Samtec (or, at least, some 0.8mm similar product).

+The connector will be partially reversible.
+When reversed, it will allow the board to operate on a different bus.
+One side will be the "main bus" and the other will be the "secondary bus".

+#### Register

+This is a 17.2x35mm board with a 74377 (Octal DFF), a 74245 (Bus Driver) and a ULN2803 (LED Driver).
+It supports a single bus, like Ben's original design.
+Also following his design, register "A" will be on main bus, and "B" will be secondary.
+Probably...

+The absence of reset follows the same idea used in BM - the reset can be done by enabling the output and leaving the bus grounded.